Teofisto Guingona Jr.: Political career

 Guingona was a delegate to the 1971 Constitutional Convention and, when martial law was declared in 1972 by President Ferdinand Marcos, he resisted the abuses of the regime, serving as a human rights lawyer.
 He founded SANDATA and became the honorary chairman of BANDILA, two mass-based organizations dedicated to social and economic reforms.
 Because of his opposition to martial rule he was jailed twice, first in 1972 and then in 1978.
-When Marcos was ousted in 1986 as a result of the People Power Revolution, newly installed President Corazon Aquino appointed Guingona as chairman of the Commission on Audit, where he gained renown as a graft buster.